 Moroccan retail investors succumbed to were seeing profit taking in July, especially after Maroc Telecom, always the first listed company to report its first-half earnings and biggest constituent of the Moroccan All Share Index, announced a sharp fall of 22% in earnings of its bottom line due to a large provision for a recently launched redundancy plan.

-On the other hand, the Tunisian exchange jumped more than 5% after Tunisia was able to secure long term financing from international partners (USA, Turkey, Qatar)…) and the country’s economy started to show signs of revival.turning the corner.
-Most listed companies have also released solidvery decent 1H12H1 top line numbersfigures, with the largest Ccap.
-Poulina Holding announcing an 19% increase in of 19% of its revenues. boosted by a 44% jump in export revenues.
+On the other hand, the Tunisian exchange jumped more than 5% after Tunisia was able to secure long term financing from international partners (USA, Turkey, Qatar)…) and the country’s economy started to show signs of revival turning the corner.
+Most listed companies have also released solid 1H12H1 top line numbers figures, with the largest cap.
+Poulina Holding announcing an 19% increase of its revenues boosted by a 44% jump in export revenues.